sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst

    builder.moveTo(120,200);
    builder.penDown();

 It may help to act out the code pretending you are the turtle.
 Remember that the angles you turn depend on which direction you are facing, and the turtle begins facing up.

-.. |repl link| raw:: html

-   <a href="https://repl.it/@BerylHoffman/Java-Swing-Turtle" target="_blank">repl.it link</a>

 .. activecode:: challenge2-4-TurtleHouse